-It took lawmakers until nearly 1 p.m.
-Tuesday to finish the job and adjourn.
+It took lawmakers until nearly 1 p.m. today to finish the job and adjourn sine die.

 With just two hours left on the clock Monday, tempers erupted during a conference committee on legislation to rescue the Millennium Scholarship program.
 Assemblywoman Chris Giunchigliani, D-Las Vegas, objected to limiting the scholarship to 12 credits a semester and to requiring participants have a Social Security number.

 "We concede the Assembly's point to offer the scholarship to illegal aliens," Sen. Bob Beers, R-Henderson, said sarcastically.